desyatkoff/impressle/README.md

 **Unleash your creativity!**

 **impressle** is a unique social network where you have to draw by hand, not uploading image files.
-Follow your favorite artists, give Likes to other Users' Pictures and make your own ones.
+Follow your favorite artists, give likes to other users' pictures and make your own ones.
 It's fun, just try it!

 ## Table of Contents